jordannTed/guidelines/index.md

 Our mission is to democratize access to the career advice underserved youth need to create professional goals and understand their personal paths to those goals.
-CareerVillage.org enables young people to get that advice by giving them access to professionals from whom to seek guidance.Together they make up our community.
+CareerVillage.org enables young people to get that advice by giving them access to professionals from whom to seek guidance.
+Together they make up our community.

 We want people to get the most out of CareerVillage, so we created guidelines to help community members understand how best to contribute.
 To ensure what’s posted on CareerVillage meets these guidelines, every piece